LeifMessinger/VideoAccelerometerSync/README.md

 # VideoAccelerometerSync
-Cross correlation between video and an accelerometer
+Finding cross-correlation lag in seconds between video and an accelerometer for alignment.

-90% of the code was done by someone named Usha.
+Most of the code was originally done by someone named Usha.

+AI in Healthcare and Wearables Contributors:
+- Isaac Gregory
+- Leif Messinger
+- Parth Bhanderi
+- Shiny Shamma Kota

 ## Installation